 through the internet.
 We have gift certificates for all of these musical

-experiences.
-And twice a year we have exciting music seminars (master
+And twice a year we have exciting music seminars (master classes, workshops)

-or master classes, in-depth teaching on your instrument or voice) we might
+in-depth teaching on your instrument or voice) we might talk about improvisation,

 As teachers, we know it is essential musical coaching be enjoyable.
 This

 is a key for all students, not just children.
 That’s one of the